visvar/MAICoV2/Mosi_example/README.md

 The same section as the "Maico_Output.mid" but as live recording from the play.
 Now the samples are synthesized live as a result from Brachtel's work.

-## Session example:
+## Session example (Session_Caq#2024-03-01T10_16_18.459):

-load primer -> generate variations -> generate poly -> select and export -> example exported for session (30_12) -> maybe primer, images, monophonic samples, poly combinations exported (one example) -> unclear how much influence this specific sample has on the composition
+load primer -> generate variations -> generate poly -> select and export (similarity based but also timbre based visualization)
+-> example exported for session -> maybe primer, images, monophonic samples, poly combinations exported (one example) -> unclear how much influence this specific sample has on the composition

-example: [121, 60], [121,366,486], [121,486,509,389]
+example: [38, 71, 112], [15,26,112], [41,145,411]